krokodil94/TheoryOfInformationAndCoding/README.md

 Flowchart:

--Remove punctuation marks from the text.
+-Remove punctuation marks from the text.\n
 -Convert all the words to lowercase.
 -Split the text into a list of words.
 -Count the number of occurrences of each word.